huan/mailbox/README.md

 ## TODO

-- [ ] Address supports remote actor
+- [ ] Support distribution actor by adding remote actor abstraction to the `Address` class

 ## Motivation